 After being together only one year, we would face our first tough decision.
 Gemma was offered the opportunity to complete a trimester in sunny Australia.
 Of course I would join her down under eventually, but this opportunity meant spending 3 very long months apart.
 For six weeks I completed my third year at university, chatting whenever we could online and on Skype.
 For a further six weeks I took on a job of my own, working as an engineer on a deep-sea exploration vessel, stationed off the coast of San Diego.
 A fascinating and memorable experience, however a very difficult and testing one at that.
 For these six weeks, communication with Gemma consisted of one message on Facebook a day, basically saying we are both still alive.

 My work in San Diego eventually came to an end and I joined Gemma on the east coast of Australia.
-For a month we lived in the beautiful city of Surfers Paradise, exploring the surrounding area and soaking up the (albeit winter) sunshine.
-For the next two months we would embark on our first ever backpacking trip, which would include campervaning around Australia, snorkelling with manta rays in Fiji, eating street food in Bangkok, reinventing the word “flexible” with a Krabi Thai massage, watching Formula One from the Marina Bay Sands, as well as so many more incredible memories.
+For a month we lived in the beautiful city of Surfers Paradise.
+We explored the surrounding area and soaked up the (albeit winter) sunshine.
+For the next two months we would embark on our first ever backpacking trip.
+This trip would include campervaning around Australia, snorkelling with manta rays in Fiji, eating street food in Bangkok, reinventing the word “flexible” with a Krabi Thai massage, watching Formula One from the Marina Bay Sands, as well as so many more incredible memories.